 The Cooperative Research Centre for Aboriginal and Torres Strait Islander Health was established on 1 January 2010, following in the footsteps of its predecessors the CRC for Aboriginal and Tropical Health (1996–2003) and the CRC for Aboriginal Health (2003–09).
-The Australian Government is funding its activities to 30 June 2014 through the CRC Program, with funds and in-kind support provided by the CRC’s essential participants (see below).
+The Australian Government funded its activities to 30 June 2014 through the CRC Program, with funds and in-kind support provided by the CRC’s essential participants (see below).

 Hosted by the Lowitja Institute, the CRCATSIH was a virtual organisation that brought together the Aboriginal and Torres Strait Islander health sector, government health agencies and research institutions to ensure that research conducted into Aboriginal and Torres Strait Islander health is controlled by and benefits Aboriginal and Torres Strait Islander people.
 It had its own Advisory Board made up of representatives from its 14 Essential Participants.

-Through its three research programs, the CRCATSIH aims to:
+Through its three research programs, the CRCATSIH aimed to:

 - promote high-quality research through increased Aboriginal and Torres Strait Islander control of the health research agenda and through partnerships with key stakeholders in the Aboriginal and Torres Strait Islander health sector, government agencies and research institutions